 - Build quality is great.
 Glass is nice and clear.

 - Built in back up irons are a cool little add-on and prevent you from having to run an actual set up back-up irons which don't work well with this (will explain below)

 - Interface is relatively straight forward.
-Rotating knob is easy to use even with gloves/nods on.
+Mode selection knob and sup/sub switch are easy to use even with gloves and/or nods on.
 Options are very similar to a standard atpial so if you've used those, the BOSS feels right at home.

 Neutral / Things to be aware of

 - The ballistics are not really adjustable between supers/subs.
 The BOSS was originally designed for a specific military contract, so as long as you're using that ammunition or ammunition with similar ballistics, you'll be fine.
 They've updated this in the newer version, the BOSS-E to allow you to zero both independently.

 - The lasers sit very low to the bore, which is a pro being that they have even less offset than the red dot.
 But because the optic is meant to be on the receiver, any accessory mounted forward of the optic (e.g., back-up irons, pressure switches, sling mounts, etc…) or you thumb if you're using a C-clamp grip, can either block the lasers or cause splash.
 You'll see many people running a riser to help with this.
 For me, I solved it by running a VFG.

 - The battery life is poor.
 With constant-on on the brightest setting I get just a couple of weeks out of a lithium AA before it dies.
 Compare that with an Aimpoint whose battery life is measured in years… it's not great.
 An EOTech probably has a similar battery life but it also has auto-shut off which the BOSS does not.
 And I also prefer to leave the BOSS on so it's ready to go.
 If you want to run this optic and keep it on all the time, buy lithium AAs in bulk.